Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: LINKAGE

 \section{LINKAGE}

 In the present section, we consider the concept of linkage.
 Roughly speaking, the linkage is the study of two subschemes where their union has nice properties.
-Exploiting this concept one may consider a subscheme linked with the second one which understood well.
+Exploiting this concept one may consider a subscheme linked with the second one which one understands better.
 To be more precise and from local algebra point of view we recall the definition of two linked ideals.

 \begin{definition} Let $I$ and $J$ be two ideals of pure height $g$ of a local Gorenstein ring $(R,\fm)$.
 The ideals $I$ and $J$ are (algebraically) linked by a complete intersection $\underline{x}:=x_1, \ldots, x_g$ with $(\underline{x}) \subseteq I \cap J$ if $I/(\underline{x}) \cong \Hom_R(R/J, R/(\underline{x}))$ and $J/(\underline{x}) \cong \Hom_R(R/I, R/(\underline{x}))$.
 We write it as $I \sim_{(\underline{x})} J$.
 For brevity we often write $I \sim J$ for $I \sim_{(\underline{x})} J$ when there is no ambiguity about the ideal $(\underline{x})$. \end{definition}